Matthew Williams (designer): Givenchy

 On June 2, 2025, Williams announced the formation of a new namesake fashion line, slated to debut at Paris Fashion Week later that month.

+Oakley

+In March 2026, Williams joined Oakley as Creative Director of Apparel, Footwear, and Accessories.

 Personal life

 Williams was married to Jennifer Murray.
 They have two daughters, Alyx and Valetta.
 He has a son, Cairo, from a previous relationship with costume designer Erin Hirsh.
 He was also previously in a relationship with Lady Gaga.